 - MCQ questions on Logical Reasoning.
 This may take a bit of time depending on the question and your solving skills.

 - One Programming question.
-The options for languages to use were C, C++ and Java.
-I had to solve the problem of finding whether a given number is a Palindrome or not : https://www.geeksforgeeks.org/check-if-a-number-is-palindrome/
+The options for languages to use were C, C++, and Java.

 More than 150 students appeared for the Online Test and 23 among them were selected for further interview rounds.

-The key for the round was to answer every question with confidence and rate yourself with honesty.
+The key to the round was to answer every question with confidence and rate yourself with honesty.
 The round was of 10 to 15 minutes.

-1. Explain total functionality of one of the feature of the website you developed.
+- Explain the total functionality of one of the features of the website you developed.
 I answered it using diagrams, explaining the used data structures and related SQL queries corresponding to the feature.

-3. What is HTTP?
-What HTTP requests are there and the differences among them.Then he asked me a couple of basic programming knowledge related questions :
+- What is HTTP?
+What HTTP requests are there and the differences among them?

-1. What is the difference between C and C++?
-The interviewer asked me to point out differences not only based on the procedural vs object oriented features but also the other points. (http://cs-fundamentals.com/tech-interview/c/difference-between-c-and-cpp.php)
+- What is the difference between C and C++?
+The interviewer asked me to point out differences not only based on the procedural vs object-oriented features but also the other points.

-2. What is the difference between reference and pointer?
-The answer demanded a conceptual explanation. (https://www.geeksforgeeks.org/pointers-vs-references-cp p/)
+- What is the difference between reference and pointer?
+The answer demanded a conceptual explanation.

 He then asked me if I was comfortable in Data Structures or not.
 I answered yes and was asked the following questions :

-Lastly he asked me few questions on DBMS:
+Lastly, he asked me a few questions on DBMS:

-He thanked me and the round came to an end.
-During the whole of the round, the interviewer was very helpful and rather than looking for theoretical answers he directed me to a path so that I can answer based on concept.
-For this round if you have kept your basics clear and have good and decent knowledge in Programming and other CS fundamental subjects then it will help you a lot to crack the round.
+During the whole of the round, the interviewer was very helpful and rather than looking for theoretical answers he directed me to a path so that I can answer based on the concept.
+For this round, if you have kept your basics clear and have good and decent knowledge in Programming and other CS fundamental subjects then it will help you a lot to crack the round.